-- Do not place objects around the controller that will block airflows.
-Insufficient ventilation may damage the controller. - Do not configure a control circuit that will cause the load to drop in case of power failure.
+- Do not place objects around the controller that will block airflow.
+Insufficient ventilation may damage the controller.
+Do not configure a control circuit that will cause the load to drop in case of power failure.
+Configure a control circuit that - Do not configure a control circuit that will cause the load to drop in case of power failure.
 Configure a control circuit that will prevent the table or load from dropping when the power to the machine is cut off or an emergency stop is actuated.